MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-latest-update-archive.md

 ## April 2020 Update (2.80.5803.282)

-We were grateful to be able to share our April Power BI upate with you, our global community.
+We were grateful to be able to share our April Power BI update with you, our global community.

 # [Power BI Desktop](#tab/powerbi-desktop)